 One of the reasons this ingredient has been lying low is because it can’t be applied topically.
 In fact, it’s an oral form of medication that was initially used to treat mild blood pressure and water retention.
-However, women with combination skin taking the drug for those aforementioned reasons soon found that one of the side effects was better skin—in particular, fewer spots and breakouts.
+However, women with combination skin taking the drug for those aforementioned reasons soon found that one of the side effects was better for skin—in particular, fewer spots and breakouts.

 That being said, dermatologists, gynecologists, and endocrinologists have been using it for women suffering from PCOS for a while.
 “It’s not actually licensed for treating acne in absence of the full syndrome, but consultant dermatologists can prescribe the drug on an off-label basis for women who have a hormonal pattern to their spots and whose acne hasn’t responded to first-line therapies such as prescription creams, antibiotics, and even Roaccutane,” explains Justine Kluk, MD, dermatologist and acne specialist.

 So, when women experiencing hormonal acne get wind of a treatment that works without any irritation to the skin or other nasty side effects (some lightheadedness can occur if you have low blood pressure), they might be quick to jump in.
 Which is why it’s now starting to gain traction as a treatment for women who have severe hormonal acne.

 • Clears skin by blocking hormones: It’s the impact spironolactone has on the hormones that give it its superpowers.
 That’s because it blocks the effect that androgens (hormones like testosterone) have on the body.

-The trouble is that androgens are notoriously tricky to target, which is why spironolactone doesn’t perform very well as a topical treatment.
+The trouble spironolactone, however, is that androgens are notoriously tricky to target, which is why it doesn’t perform very well as a topical treatment.
 “Studies show it’s the same concept as Roaccutane in that it works when ingested via the mouth, but not when applied as a gel,” Lowe says.

 The good news?
-The more people are talking about it and the more studies proving it’s worth on complexion clearing, the more likely it will start to become a go-to for dermatologists and doctors—especially when cases of adult acne are on the up.
+The more people are talking about it and the more studies that can prove its worth on complexion clearing, the more likely it will start to become a go-to for dermatologists and doctors—especially when cases of adult acne are on the rise.